xye7ei/gllc/README.md

  ((('a', (('a', ('a', 'a')), 'a')), 'a'), '')]
 ```

-Note here
+Things to be noted here

-- the combinator operation like `*`, `|` is *binary*,
+- combinator operations like `*`, `|` are *binary*,
-- the *recursive* calling for `n.s` is supported by some lazy strategy,
+- the *recursive* access of attribute `n.s` is supported by some *lazy* strategy,
-- namespace is managed by `Parser` object `n` neatly, but also allows further external composition.
+- parser namespace is managed by object `n` neatly, but also supports further external composition.

-This following essay mainly shows some intrinsic relationship between parsing and logical inference, how simple it can be by using them and furthermore, how it is a tiny fun to simulate *laziness* for easy usage.
+This essay mainly talks about some intrinsic relationship between parsing and *logical inference*, how simple an implementation can be due to that and furthermore, how it is a funny trick to simulate *laziness* for easy usage.

-# A tiny core for GLL combinator
+# A tiny combinator core

 Parser combinators are handy and useful tool to perform ad-hoc parsing work.
 Among various approaches, the most famous is the Haskell *Parsec* library.
 However, for the sake of performance, *Parsec* disables the generalized mode by default (see semantics of the operator `<|>` and function `try` in related documentation).